PhilHuangSW/Leetcode/README.md

 ---

-## August 21st, 2020 Week 3 Challenge Problem: Sort Array By Parity
+## August 21st, 2020 Week 3 Challenge Problem
 ## 905. [Sort Array By Parity](https://leetcode.com/problems/sort-array-by-parity/)

 Given an array A of non-negative integers, return an array consisting